knaeckeKami/config_builder/README.md

 - Avoid storing your configuration in dart files
 - Avoid reading config files from disk and parsing them at app start
 - Type safe
-- Supports String, bool, int, double and Enums
+- Supports String, bool, int, double, Enums, Lists of these types, and nested objects of these types (see example)

 ## How to use